rnleach/elk/README.md

  Goals and non-Goals:
   1. I only implement the things I need.
 If it's in here, I needed it at some point.

-  2. Single header + single source file.
-Keeps it as simple as possible while also keeping the implementation seperate from the API; just drop 2 files into your source tree and make sure they're configured in your build system.
+  2. Single header file.
+Keeps it as simple as possible, just drop 1 file into your source tree and make sure it's configured in your build system.
 (See design notes section below.)

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.